Scalable Experimental Bounds for Entangled Quantum State Fidelities: Introduction

 \item We demonstrate, using large-scale experiments on Dicke and GHZ state preparation on Quantinuum's H1 ion-trap quantum device, the usefulness of the bounds for the first time on real quantum hardware.

 \item We report meaningful lower bound for all Dicke States up to `10' qubits and all GHZ states up to `20' qubits using efficient circuit implementations.

 \item We give state preparation fidelities that match or exceed exact fidelity records.
-For example, we give state preparation fidelity lower bounds of (i) 0.46 for the `10' qubit Dicke State $\dicke{10}{5}$ and (ii) 0.73 for the `20' qubit GHZ State $\ghz{20}$.
-These match or exceed exact fidelity records recently achieved on IBM's superconducting systems for much smaller states $\dicke{6}{3}$~\cite{aktar2022divide}, and $\ghz{5}$~\cite{epfl2019wstate}, respectively. \end{itemize}
+For example, we provide state preparation fidelity lower bounds of (i) 0.46 for the `10' qubit Dicke State $\dicke{10}{5}$ and (ii) 0.73 for the `20' qubit GHZ State $\ghz{20}$.
+These match or exceed exact fidelity records recently achieved on IBM's superconducting systems for much smaller states $\dicke{6}{3}$~\cite{aktar2022divide}, and $\ghz{5}$~\cite{epfl2019wstate}, respectively.

+\item Additionally, we show an alternative method for preparing larger Dicke state $\dicke{N}{K}$ approximately, using product states $\ps{N}{K}$ for small $K$ and Even/Odd Hamming weight states $\even{N}$, $\odd{N}$ for large $K$ with even/odd parity.

+\item We show those approximate states can give a good approximation of larger Dicke states by computing lower bounds for product state $\ps{N}{K}$ up to `10' qubits \& Hamming weight $N/2$ and odd/even Hamming weight states $\odd{N}$, $\even{N}$ up to `10' qubits. \end{itemize}

 The rest of the paper is organized as follows: Section~\ref{sec:related-works} summarizes the related works on fidelity estimation.
 Section~\ref{sec:methodology} includes our experimental methodology.
-Sections~\ref{sec:dicke} \&~\ref{sec:ghz} go over the state preparation, lower bound estimation, and experimental results for Dicke and GHZ states.
-Finally, Section~\ref{sec:conclusion} concludes the paper.
+Sections~\ref{sec:dicke} \&~\ref{sec:ghz} review the state preparation, lower bound estimation, and experimental results for Dicke and GHZ states.
+Section~\ref{sec:approx-dicke} includes product state and odd/even state preparation as approximate Dicke state, lower bound computation, and their experimental results.
+Section~\ref{sec:conclusion} concludes the paper.